Mdraqibkhan/UIEPTA/README.md

 # Training Instructions

-To run the network please run
-python traini.py
+To train the model, execute the following command in your terminal: python train.py

 ## Citation